vizmi/star-trek-adventures/doc/specification.md

     - Original series
     - The next generation

-2. Choose or roll **Species** (See species in excel).
+2. Choose or roll **Species**
     Depends on era of play chosen.
-Species with null in the excel are not available The Species gives the following benefit:
+Species with no chance of roll are unavailable
+    The Species gives the following benefit:
     - a *trait* equals the species name
     - 3 *attributes* to raise by 1